 Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

-This post was contributed by Robert Schrader of Japan Starts Here.
+This post was written by Robert Schrader of Japan Starts Here.

 Most travelers dream of visiting Japan amid the sakura of spring or the blazing colors of autumn, yet where to go in Japan in winter is not a topic that comes up often.
 In addition to being one of Japan’s most beautiful seasons, however, winter is also one of the country’s most underrated, in no small part because of how light crowds are in much of the country.

 Indeed, visiting Japan during the colder months isn’t just for skiers and snowboarders, even if the powder of the Japan snow season is so legendary it has its own name, Ja-Pow.
 Winter is the perfect time to explore major Japanese destinations like Tokyo, Kyoto and Osaka, thanks not only to how few fellow tourists you’ll find, but because of warming winter food and the beautiful (if short-lived) light of days during this chilly time of year.

 A trip to Japan in winter might also beckon you to dive deeper into secondary and tertiary destinations, which also feature heavily in the coming paragraphs.
 No matter what type of traveler you are, and whether or not you’ve ever thought of visiting Japan when it’s cold, this list will have you flirting with a ticket purchase.

 Irrespective of the various opinions about where to go in Japan in winter I’m about to share, Japan’s most underrated—and overlooked—seasons is nonetheless one of the worthiest times to visit.
 In particular, due to the following reasons: